mirko-wegemann/mirko-wegemann.github.io/_pages/gap25.md

     Prior to this week, we have assumed that women are actually considering running for office.
 This week, we will analyse how structural factors reduce women's expressive ambition to run for office.  <br>
     <a href="{{ site.url }}assets/pdf/gap25/elite.pdf">Slides</a><br><br>
      <h4>Week 9: Institutional Fixes</h4>
     From this week onwards, we evaluate different tweaks that are (un)intentionally designed to improve women's representation.
-This week, we'll focus on institutions  <br>
+This week, we'll focus on institutions.  <br>
     <a href="{{ site.url }}assets/pdf/gap25/solutions_inst.pdf">Slides</a><br><br>
+     <h4>Week 10: Role Models</h4>
+    Do women in office serve as role models for potential future female candidates?
+In this session, we will assess the idea of "critical masses", and how they (might) contribute to women's decision of pursuing a political career. <br>
+    <a href="{{ site.url }}assets/pdf/gap25/role_models.pdf">Slides</a><br><br>